Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.

-By the way, this article prepares you for travel in any season and any weather.
+By the way, this article prepares you for travel in any season and weather.
 If your trip takes you into the Tropics, you may not need a down vest or extra-warm hoodie.
-Likewise, if you go skiing in Canada, you may need a few extra layers (but may want to leave your sandals and swimwear at home).
+Likewise, if you go skiing in Canada, you may need a few warm layers (but you may want to leave your sandals and swimwear at home).
 Use common sense, and check the weather at your destination if unsure.

 Luggage and Organisation